LearnOnDemandSystems/docs/tms/tms-administrators/badges-achievements/tms-achievement-conditions.md

-# Achievements JSON Help and Best Practices
+# Achievements JSON Help and Examples

 Achievement Conditions are structured using JSON format.